Reanalysis of the top-quark pair hadroproduction and a precise determination of the top-quark pole mass at the LHC: Determination of the top-quark pole mass from the production cross-section at TeV

-We present the top-quark pair production cross-sections at $\sqrt{S}=13$ TeV as a function of the top-quark pole mass $m_t$ in Fig.(\ref{figureTOPde13}), where the solid line and its shaded band represent the predicted $t\bar{t}$ production cross-section $\sigma_{\rm th}(m_t)$ and the corresponding uncertainty $\Delta \sigma_{\rm th}(m_t)$, respectively, which are calculated using the PMC with the CT14 PDF set and are parametrized in Eq.(\ref{massdepdPMC}); the dashed line and its shaded band represent the measured $t\bar{t}$ production cross-section $\sigma_{\rm exp}(m_t)$ and the corresponding uncertainty $\Delta \sigma_{\rm exp}(m_t)$, respectively, which are take from Ref.\cite{Aad:2019hzw}.
 It is noted that the mass parameter used to characterize the dependence of the measured cross-section on the top-quark mass is the MC mass rather than the pole mass.
-However, since the mass dependence of the measured cross-sections is very small, as shown by Figure (\ref{figureTOPde13}), and the MC mass and the pole mass differ by only a few GeV, this approximation causes negligible bias for the determination of the top-quark pole mass.
-The intersection of the theoretical and experimental curves shown in Figure (\ref{figureTOPde13}) thus gives an unambiguous extraction of the top-quark pole mass.
+However, since the mass dependence of the measured cross-sections is very small, as shown by Figure (\ref{figureTOPde13}), and the MC mass and the pole mass differ by about 1 GeV~\cite{Buckley:2011ms, Hoang:2018zrp, Nason:2016tiy}, this approximation causes negligible bias for the determination of the top-quark pole mass.
+The intersection of the theoretical and experimental curves shown in Figure (\ref{figureTOPde13}) thus gives an unambiguous extraction of the top-quark pole masses.

+By using the experimental measurements for the dilepton channel~\cite{Aaboud:2016pbd, Khachatryan:2016kzg, Aad:2019hzw} and the lepton + jets channel~\cite{ATLAS2019-044} as the input for $f_{\rm exp}(\sigma|m_t)$, and then evaluating the likelihood function (\ref{likelifunction}), the resulting top-quark pole masses are presented in Table \ref{tab2}.
+It shows that the top-quark pole masses obtained from different channels show good consistency.
+Due to the measurements for the dilepton channel in Refs.\cite{Aaboud:2016pbd, Aad:2019hzw} are more precise and have less dependence on the top-quark mass compared to the measurements in Refs.\cite{Khachatryan:2016kzg, ATLAS2019-044}, the precision of the top-quark pole masses obtained from the dilepton channel~\cite{Aaboud:2016pbd, Aad:2019hzw} is improved.

-We present the likelihood function defined in Eq.(\ref{likelifunction}) for $\sqrt{S}=$13 TeV in Fig.(\ref{lifunction13TeV}), where the area between the two vertical dashed lines stand for the $68\%$ area around the maximum of $f(m_t)$.
+For the dilepton channel in Ref.\cite{Aad:2019hzw}, the measured $t\bar{t}$ production cross-section is $\sigma_{t\bar{t}}=(826.4\pm3.6\pm11.5\pm15.7\pm1.9$) pb, with relative uncertainty of $2.4\%$.
+This cross-section is the most precise result measured so far.
+By using this measurement as the input for $f_{\rm exp}(\sigma|m_t)$, we present the corresponding likelihood function in Fig.(\ref{lifunction13TeV}), where the area between the two vertical dashed lines stand for the $68\%$ area around the maximum of $f(m_t)$.
 By evaluating the likelihood function, a reliable top-quark pole mass is extracted to be

 at the LHC for $\sqrt{S}=13$ TeV.
 The relation between the pole mass and the $\overline{\rm MS}$ mass is currently known up to four-loop level~\cite{Marquard:2015qpa, Kataev:2015gvt}.
 By converting the top-quark pole mass to the $\overline{\rm MS}$ definition, we obtain